 I am married with three married children and nine grandchildren.

 My spare time and other responsibilities

 I retired having taught Government at the London School of Economics (1964-2003) and served as Chairman first of the Bexhill and Rother Primary Care Trust 2001-6 and then of East Sussex Downs and Weald PCT 2006-10.
-As you will see from what I have written above I am active in a number of voluntary bodies and am currently trying to secure new community buildings for my home village, Etchingham.
+As you will see from what I have written above I am active in a number of voluntary bodies and am currently trying to reduce speeding in our villages.

 Writing is a spare time occupation but in addition I enjoy bird watching, listening to classical music, and visiting historical buildings.
 I am an avid reader.